 April 29, 2019

-SD-WAN is a software-defined approach to managing your wide-area network, or WAN.
-It’s frequently leveraged to load-balance other types of connections, including those from your Internet Service Provider (ISP).
-SD-WAN has grown into a very popular service–most service providers now offer it.
+Software-defined wide area network (SD-WAN) or SDWAN is a software-defined approach to managing your wide area network (WAN).
+It is frequently leveraged to load-balance other types of connections, including those from your Internet Service Provider (ISP).
+SD-WAN has grown into a very popular service – most service providers now offer it.
 Why?
 Because with SD-WAN, Information Technology (IT) has shown 3 main benefits: simplified management, improved user experience and increased security.

 As a centralized, cloud-delivered WAN architecture, SD-WAN makes it easy to scale across thousands of endpoints, whether they are in the branch, campus, or cloud.
 It gives IT the ability to automate zero-touch deployments globally, using a single management interface.

 WAN optimization delivers optimal cloud application performance by utilizing multiple mediums to connect users.
 For example, in the event of link failure or link degradation, application-aware routing can dynamically route traffic between dedicated circuits.
 Additionally, it will typically layer on security to drive constant delivery of business-critical applications in a safe, reliable manner.

 Threat prevention is enforced at the ‘right’ place.
 Software-defined WAN architectures commonly feature distributed security even at the branch-to-branch level.
 Data does not have to travel back to the headquarters or data center to ensure advanced security protection.

 SD-WAN has become the ‘new cloud’.
 We are now seeing infrastructure systems talking to other infrastructure systems, co-operating across multiple distinct paths, and making intelligent decisions without us even touching them.